codice/ddf/test/itests/README.md

 ssh -o UserKnownHostsFile=/dev/null -o StrictHostKeyChecking=no -p 9101 admin@localhost
 ```

-## Rerun an Instance After Test Failure
-The runtime folder used during the test is available under `target/exam/<GUID>`.
-It is possible to rerun the instance and verify that all bundles (excluding the test probe) are installed and working properly.
-You can also inspect the logs under `target/exam/<GUID>/data/logs`.

 ## Debug a Single Test
 The Pax Exam tests support Maven Surefire Plugin properties.
 One useful property is the `test` property to select a single test class or method to execute.